Skip to main content

 Jacob Kastrenakes

-Deputy Editor
+Executive Editor

-Jacob Kastrenakes is a deputy editor at The Verge where he oversees the publication's creators, tech, and news coverage.
+Jacob Kastrenakes is an executive editor at The Verge where he oversees the publication's creators, tech, and news coverage.
 Since joining The Verge in 2012, Jacob has published more than 5,000 stories, produced special issues like Making It Work and Verge 10, and was the founding editor of the site's Creators section.
 You might have seen him in a video where he drank too much from a Wi-Fi-connected wine bottle.

 You can contact Jacob by email or Twitter at the links below.
 If you want to reach out securely, you can use Signal (412-423-8889; calls and texts are not monitored) or PGP.